Ni De Aqui Ni De Allá - A New Citizen Celebration

 The evening will start with dance performances from Valeria Montes and the Casa Flamenca crew and Rujeko Dumbutshena.
 The party will continue in the lobby with a full concert set from Baracutanga, one of the many bands Jackie Zamora sings in.

-Come early for Brazilian food from Edivane, information on the different organizations and to visit and mingle.
+Come early for information on the different organizations and to visit and mingle.
+We'll have tacos, burritos and aguas frescas available from Señor Tacos before the show too!

 Rujeko Dumbutshena is a Zimbabwean-born dancer, pedagogue, and scholar who specializes in contemporary African dance.
 She is currently on the dance faculty at the Central New Mexico Community College.
 Before coming to New Mexico, she served as a faculty member at Sarah Lawrence College for eight years.
 Rujeko is also a MFA candidate at the University of New Mexico.
 She teaches neo-traditional and contemporary African dance and is conducting scholarly research on the interplay of gender and power in the rainmaking rituals of communities in southern Africa.
 She has directed African dance conferences and performance and has been invited to be a part of numerous productions, workshops and conferences.
 Her artistic career was propelled by being an original ensemble member in the Broadway musical production of "Fela!"